 That's really what he said.
 I know everyone isn't going to be this lucky, but for right now he is okay with taking 7 supplements a day.

-There are likely to be a lot of opinions on which supplements to take so I'm not going to go into too much detail on the all the ones we use, but we are very interested in the research that Doctor Ricordi is doing in the Poseidon study, with vitamin D and DHA fish oil.
+There are likely to be a lot of opinions on which supplements to take so I'm not going to go into too much detail on the ones we use, but we are very interested in the research that Doctor Ricordi is doing in the Poseidon study, with vitamin D and DHA fish oil.

 We have been following his protocol with Vitamin D and DHA dosages fairly closely and are about to test our levels to see where we're at with vitamin D and DHA in the blood, using the test supplied at Grassroots health.